Laajasalon Palloseura: Background

 The club held their inaugural meeting on 11 September 1978 and 14 people attended who were interested in football.
 For the early part of their history LPS spent many seasons in the lower divisions of the Finnish football league.
 In 2003 LPS won their Kolmonen section and subsequently played 10 consecutive seasons in the Kakkonen (Second Division), the third tier of Finnish football from 2004 before being relegated in 2013.
 The most successful season was in 2007 when LPS finished fourth in their section.

 The club finished 5th, 4th and 5th in the first three years back in Kolmonen.
-2017 was looking to be another frustratingly inconsistent year after picking up 7 points from the first 4 games only to go on an incredible run of 16 consecutive wins, which saw them go into the penultimate round of the season on October 1, 4 points ahead of league rivals and second place NJS, who were the last team to stop them winning in a 0–0 draw on May 12.
+In 2017, the club picked up 7 points from the first 4 games and went on a run of 16 consecutive wins which saw them go into the penultimate round of the season on October 1, 4 points ahead of league rivals and second place NJS, who were the last team to stop them winning in a 0–0 draw on May 12.
 A shock 4–0 defeat against TuPS still had them 1 point ahead, with the final match a home tie against Reipas who ended up finishing a distant 3rd, 19 points behind LPS.

 LPS trailed 2–0 at half-time but managed to recover to 2–2 in the 84th minute, only to have a man sent off a minute later and unable to find the third goal to win the game and win the league.
 LPS were promoted to the Kakkonen in 2nd place but would return to the Kolmonen immediately, finishing bottom of the league.
 Upon return to the Kolmonen, the highest league finishes were third in 2019 and 2022, but both some way off the league winners, 15 and 10 points away respectively.